lkd70/the-engine/docs/creating-plugins.md

 Main config, as object (ie. parsed, not left as string).

+## `bot.profile`

+Result of calling `getMe`, object.
+So, if you want to obtain bots username, or id, or whatever, don't call `getMe`, just use this.

-There may be other stuff there, consider it private, it may change at any time without major release or warning, use at your own risk.
+There may be other stuff in `bot` object, consider it private, it may change at any time without major release or warning, use at your own risk.